rust-lang/blog.rust-lang.org/posts/inside-rust/2022-07-29-compiler-team-2022-midyear-report.md

 Surprises:
 Debuginfo just doesn't have enough test coverage, but that isn't particularly surprising.

-**Regarding prioritization and focus:** debugging in general is a top priority for mw & wesleywiser’s team.
+**Regarding prioritization and focus:** debugging in general is a top priority for @mw & @wesleywiser’s team.

 ### supporting split debuginfo

 <!-- https://hackmd.io/@rust-compiler-team/ByXfjiXu5 -->

-**Progress:** The Rust project has not made any progress on this ambition since the start of the year (pnkfelix: but the free form answer somewhat contradicts this)
+**Progress:** The Rust project has not made any progress on this ambition since the start of the year (@pnkfelix: but the free form answer somewhat contradicts this)

 **Goals:** As of today, we think this year’s planned goals for this ambition will be achieved in the next six months, and we think the most important parts of a solution will be available in the next six months.